sendwithus/confidence/README.md

  - `hasEnoughData`: `true` if there is enough data to calculate a statistically significant result, `false` otherwise
  - `winnerID`: the ID of the winning variant, or `null` if there isn't one
  - `winnerName`: the name of the winning variant or `null` if there isn't one
- - `confidenceInterval`: the of the confidence interval, or `null` if there is no winner. ex: `{min: 0.154, max: 0.187}`
+ - `confidenceInterval`: the confidence interval, or `null` if there is no winner.
+  - ex: `{ min: 0.154, max: 0.187 }`
- - `readable`: human readable result. ex: `There is not enough data to determine a winner.`
+ - `readable`: human readable result.
+  - ex: `There is not enough data to determine a winner.`

 ## Examples